-What Is Tapestry Weave
+What Is Tapestry Weave?

 Tapestry weave is a form of traditional textile art that is handwoven on a loom.
-It is woven with a variety of coloured weft yarn, interlaced with the warp to form a creative pattern.
+It is woven with a variety of colored weft (horizontal) yarn, interlaced with the warp (vertical) to form a creative pattern.
 The tapestry weave is usually fragile and unbalanced with a weft covering several warps.
 This weave is unique as a result of its simplicity.
-It is not restricted to colours or patterns.
+It is not restricted to colors or patterns.
 This feature enhances its quality as the result of every tapestry weaving is a detailed piece of art.
 If you are wondering where it originated from or what it is used for, keep reading.

 History Of Tapestry Weave

 The origin of tapestry weave dates back hundreds of years ago.
-The weave is a familiar piece of art to a lot of people and cultures.
+This weave is a familiar piece of art to a lot of people and cultures.
 Its origin can be traced back to the Egyptians and Incas who used tapestry-woven clothes to bury their dead.
-However, this incredible craft was brought to light by the French medieval weavers.
+However, this incredible craft was brought to light by the French medieval tapestry weavers.